HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 > **IMPORTANT**
 >
-> **Docker copy method, allows saved recipe cache to be on any file system**
+> **Docker copy method, allows saved recipe cache to be on any file system.**
-> **Usefr can provide DTYPE in server command for good practice.
+> **User can provide DTYPE in server command for good practice.
 It is left as user discretion**
 >

 1) For each model length, the recipe cache needs to be generated separately.
 To generate recpie for a a MAX_MODEL_LEN of 2k(small context),use this command: